Richard Onyango (Kenyan, born 1960)

 Provenance: direct from the artist

-Living and working in Malindi, Richard Onyango is one of Kenya’s most well-known artists with an extensive international following.
-He began his career by supporting himself through a number of occupations including carpenter, fashion designer, woodcarver, sign painter, farmer and musician.
-His life changed at the age of twenty when he was working as a drummer in a band and first met his British lover Drosie, who took him under her wing.
-He began his art career painting pictures of his memories of her and their relationship.
+Living and working in Malindi, Richard Onyango is one of Kenya’s most prominent artists with a remarkable international following.
+He has had many careers including working as a carpenter, fashion designer, woodcarver, sign painter, farmer and animal trainer.
+His life changed at the age of twenty when he first met his European lover Drosie and began his life as an artist, painting his muse.

-Onyango was included in the Africa Remix exhibition at the Hayward Gallery, London, the Museum of Fine Art in Houston, USA in 2005 and at the Venice Biennale in 2003.
-He is represented in the Contemporary African Art Collection (CAAC), Geneva, Switzerland, which was founded by Jean Pigozzi.
-It is the largest private collection of its kind and includes several of his major works.
+Onyango exhibited at the Venice Biennale in 2003, Africa Remix in 2005, the Hayward Gallery, London and at the Museum of Fine Art in Houston, USA.
+He is represented in the Contemporary African Art Collection (CAAC), Geneva, which was founded by Jean Pigozzi.
+It is the largest private collection of its kind and includes several of his artworks.